-The Marketing Concentration is for students interested in further graduate study and professional careers in fields such as advertising, market management, research. selling and sales distribution, international marketing, services marketing and marketing management.
+The Marketing Concentration is for students interested in further graduate study and professional careers in fields such as advertising, market research, selling and sales management, distribution, international marketing, services marketing and marketing management.
 Although the emphasis is on profit-oriented organizations, the principles and concepts developed are also applicable to not-for-profit and autonomous government organizations.
 Marketing cuts across products and services, consumer and business markets, domestic and global boundaries, and traditional and electronic business environments.
-Key concepts include identifying customer needs and wants, developing products and services to satisfy these needs and wants, establishing channels and communications to move products and services through intermediaries to end users, and monitoring transactions and customer responses to guide future activities.
+Kev include concepts identifying customer needs and wants, developing products and services to satisfy these needs and wants, establishing channels and communications to move products and services through intermediaries to end users, and monitoring transactions and customer responses to guide future activities.

-Requirements for students selecting the Marketing Concentration include:
+Requirements for Students Selecting the Marketing Concentration include:

 Course Title Credit Hours Prerequisite

-Choice Two electives selected 6

-of: from the following:
+Select 3 courses from the following: 9 •

-BA361 Consumer BA260
+BA361 Consumer Behavior BA260

-Behavior

-BA363 Advertising and BA260
+BA363 Advertising and Sales Promotion BA260

-Sales Promotion

-BA461Marketing BA260

-Channels Management
+BA461Marketing Channels Management BA260

-BA -9- Special Courses Advisor
+BA -9- Special Courses in Marketing Advisor Approval

-in Marketing Approval
+Students must also take the following courses: 11

-BA462 Marketing Research 3 BA260,
+BA462 Marketing Research 3 BA260, BA310

-BA310

-BA463 Marketing Management 3 BA260,
+BA463 Marketing Management 3 BA260, BA462 and Graduating Senior

-2 0 Senior

-Total 12
+Total 15 ,

-In addition, students must take BA460 International Marketing from the BBA Foundation, BA380 E-Business, and BA482 Business/Research Internship from the BBA Foundation.
+In addition, students must take BA460 International Marketing BA380 E-Business, and BA482 Business/Research Internship from the BBA Foundation.

-HUMAN RESOURCES MANAGEMENT CONCENTRATION
+HUMAN RESOURCE MANAGEMENT CONCENTRATION

-Students with this interest would benefit from a General Education course in Psychology or Sociology as well as BA241 Human Resource Management and BA440 Organizational Behavior in the BBA Foundation.
+Students with this interest would benefit from a General Education course in Psychology or Sociology as well as BA241 Human Resource Management and BA440 Organizational Behavior in the BBA Foundation courses.

-Course Title Credit Prerequisite

-Hours

-BA345 Managing the Employee 3 BA241or

-and Work Environment consent

-BA443 Compensation, Benefits and 3 BA241 or

-Performance Evaluation consent

-BA444 Staffing and Employee 3 BA241 or

-Development consent

-Choice of: An elective selected from 3

-0110100 011 the following courses: 2

-CF309 Prevention PY101/SO101

-Programming for Youth at or consent

-Risk or consent

-PA403 Public Personnel

-Administration

-00101
+Course Title Credit Hours Prerequisite BA345 Managing the Employee and Work Environment 3 BA241or Instructors consent BA443 Compensation, Benefits and Performance Evaluation 3 BA241 or Instructors consent BA444 Staffing and Employee Development Select-two course from the following: 3 6 BA241 or Instructors consent 010 111

-SO344 Aging: Myth and SO101 or
+AL309 Youth at Risk PA403 Public Personnel Administration SO344 Aging: Myth and Realities SO360 Social Movements and Change PY101/SO101 or Instructors consent

-Realities consent

-SO360 Social Movements SO101 or
+SO101 or Instructors consent SO101 or Instructors consent

-and Change consent

-Total 12
+Total 15